 - 1. Natural: Prohibited - 2.
-Rural Conservancy, Urban Conservancy, Shoreline Residential: - a.
-Boating facilities designed for 5-9 vessels, marinas serving 10 or more vessels, and buoy fields: SDP
+Rural Conservancy, Urban Conservancy, Shoreline Residential: SDP

 In addition to the general permit requirements, the applicant shall be required to submit the following information, unless the applicant can demonstrate that portions of the following are not applicable to the proposed boating facility, and the Department concurs: